Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ko/learn-consensus.md

 ---
 id: learn-consensus
-title: AXIASolar Consensus
+title: AXIA Consensus
-sidebar_label: AXIASolar Consensus
+sidebar_label: AXIA Consensus
-description: An explanation of the consensus model used in AXIASolar and AXIALunar
+description: An explanation of the consensus model used in AXIA and AXIALunar
 ---

 ## Why do we need consensus?